bgwastu/notibox/README.md

 - Many more!

 # How to contribute
-Any contribution are reatly appreciated.
+Any contribution are really appreciated.
 Here are some points where you can contribute to Notibox.
 - Helping to create unit or widget tests (please do, I don't know how to do test properly)
 - Report some bug 🪲
 - Give us suggestions
-- Add new functionallity (please open an issue first to discuss what you would like to add)
+- Add new functionality (please open an issue first to discuss what you would like to add)

 ## Localization
 For localization, this app is only support in English, and soon in other language.
 If you are willing to add this feature, don't hesitate to make a PR.